Tours Bulgaria logo

 4. Bar Sputnik: Retro-Futuristic Mixology and Funky Vibes

 • Same address as Raketa (Yanko Sakazov 17) and same ownership — designed for the Raketa-then-Sputnik handover at midnight.
+Sputnik has appeared on the World's 50 Best Bars discovery list, putting Sofia on the global cocktail map.

 • Open daily 11:00 to 02:00.
 Signature cocktails 18–28 BGN (9–14 EUR), often built around Bulgarian rose water or yogurt.